 This isn’t the only flavour of RS3 on offer either.
 If a hot hatch is more your style, why not check out our review of this hot saloon’s hot hatchback sibling, the Audi RS3 Sportback.

 The standard Audi RS3 Saloon comes with all the Audi goodies you could ask for.
-That includes: Galvanised silver 19 inch x 8J “5-arm blade” alloy wheels, RS Sport Suspension, Audi Parking Plus technology and Audi’s fantastic MMI Navigation system with Audi Virtual Cockpit.
+That includes: Galvanised silver 19 inch x 8J “5-arm blade” alloy wheels, RS Sport Suspension, Audi Parking Plus technology and the fantastic Audi MMI Navigation system with Audi Virtual Cockpit.

 RS3 Saloon Sport Edition